TLuckh/SimpleContextMenus/NamingConvention.md

 Let its name be given with extension, but without path to it in its name.

 Then the naming convention is as follows:
-- The name is split by each occurence of a dot that's not followed by another dot.
+- The name is split by each occurence of consecutive dots.
 - The first part is the display name.
-- Each following part (except the last for files, i.e. non-folders) is either:
+- Each following part (except the last for files, i.e. non-folders) is, if it was preceded by a single dot either:
     - a MIME type (if it's uppercase)
     - a file extension (if it's lowercase)
+- A part that had two preceeding consecutive dots is a fine type for a MIME type (see chapter MIME Type Schema).
 - The last part (if it is a file extension) is ignored.

 ## Matching Criteria
 If no type extensions or MIME types were given, the context menu will always be shown.

-Otherwise, the context menu will only be shown if of all the selected files (or, if no selection was made, all files in the folder), at least one matches any of the given MIME types or file extensions.
+Otherwise, the context menu will only be shown, if of all the selected files
+(or, if no selection was made, all files in the folder), at least one matches any of the given MIME types or file extensions.

+In the latter case, the files passed to the script are filtered to only contain those matching at least one of the given MIME types or file extensions.

 ## File Extension Schema